ZeroIntensity/view.py/docs/index.md

 app.run()
 ```

+!!! note "Do you have too much free time?"

+    If so, helping improve view.py is a great way to spend some of it.
+Take a look [here](https://Zerointensity/view.py/blob/master/CONTRIBUTING.md) if you're interested.

 ## What's coming for view.py?

 view.py is currently in a high alpha state, and many new features are on the way, such as: